naver/arcus-c-client/README.md

-This is an experimental C client library for Arcus memcached with replication support.
-Replication takes place at the server side using a master-slave approach.
-It is transparent to the client.
-There are no changes to the Arcus client API.

-However, the ZooKeeper based clustering mechanism changes somewhat.
-It uses a tree structure different from the previous Arcus version to expose the master servers in the cluster.
-The client code needs to understand this new tree structure and parse information appropriately.

-Below is the original README.md from the master branch.
-Everything still applies.

 ## arcus-c-client: Arcus C Client [![Build Status](https://travis-ci.org/naver/arcus-c-client.svg?branch=master)](https://travis-ci.org/naver/arcus-c-client)

 This is the C client library for Arcus memcached.
 It is based on